thatstoasty/prism/README.md

 ### Bugs

 - `Command` has 2 almost indentical init functions because setting a default `arg_validator` value, breaks the compiler as of 24.2.
+- Error message from `get_flags` comes up blank when finally exiting the program.
+For now, just printing the error message before the Error is returned.
+Seems like an issue with catching a raised Error and then returning it.
+Will try returning an Error instead of raising it.